 For Home Life

-- Organize art supplies—keep clay or paint from drying out, corral small tools, markers, brushes, pencils and erasers.
+46. Organize arts and crafts supplies—keep clay or paint from drying out, corral small tools, markers, brushes, pencils, and erasers.

 47. Store your kids’ legos and other small toys.

 48. Create DIY sensory play for your kids using water and squishy toys or sliced fruit.

 49. Store and sanitize breast pump parts.